SasView/sasmodels/doc/guide/orientation/orientation.rst

 appear.
 These are actually rotations about the axes $\delta_1$ and $\delta_2$ of the cylinder, the $b$ and $a$ axes of the cylinder cross section.
 (When $\theta = \phi = 0$ these are parallel to the $Y$ and $X$ axes of the instrument.)
 The third orientation distribution, in $\psi$, is about the $c$ axis of the particle.
 Some experimentation may be required to understand the 2d patterns fully.
-A number of different shapes of distribution are available, as described for polydispersity.
+A number of different shapes of distribution are available, as described for polydispersity, see :ref:`polydispersityhelp` .

 Earlier versions of SasView had numerical integration issues in some circumstances when distributions passed through 90 degrees.
 The distributions in particle coordinates are more robust, but should still be approached